Stages of Formation in Religious Life

 A Sister is a novice for two years.
 During this time, she continues her religious studies and human formation.
 The Novice also studies the vows, the Rule and Constitutions governing the community and makes a second meditation together with her fellow Novices.
 One of the Novitiate years is primarily dedicated to study and development of the interior life and the other is dedicated to introducing the Novice to the apostolic life of the community.
 Since this is such an important time in the life of a young religious, no studies or activities are undertaken which do not have as their primary purpose the formation of the Novices.
 At the end of the two years, if the Sister and the community discern that it is God’s will, she professes vows of Chastity, Poverty and Obedience for three years.

-During this time, the Sister renews her vows after three years for another two years, for a total of five years under temporary vows.
+During this time, the Sister renews her vows after two years for another three years, for a total of five years under temporary vows.
 During this time, the Sister receives guidance in the actual living of her vows.
 This guidance is both spiritual and apostolic, doctrinal and practical.
-She may begin to pursue any degrees necessary and begins to participate regularly in the community's apostolate.
+She may begin to pursue any degrees necessary and begins to participate regularly in the community’s apostolate.
 At the end of five years, a Sister may be invited to final vows or to renew if necessary.

 He has pledged His troth with His ring and adorned me with His priceless love.
 He has placed His sign on my brow that I may admit no other lover.
 (Mass of Profession)